 - You will be taken to the pre-operative area where one of our experienced surgery team members will complete your pre-treatment preparation phase and will administer any additional eye drops that are required before your procedure.
 Your surgeon may elect to perform additional or alternative anaesthetic related techniques (such as a sub-tenon block) as deemed necessary or beneficial in their professional opinion. - It is perfectly normal to feel slightly anxious ahead of your procedure and we do everything we can to ensure you feel at ease.
 For patients who are particularly anxious, we can provide a mild sedative to help you relax.
 Patients who are given a sedative are cared for by a medical specialist from administration of the sedative until discharge so you can rest assured you are in safe hands.

 The Anaesthetic Procedure

-- You will be introduced to your anaesthetic nurse/operating department practitioner (ODP).
-Their role is to make you comfortable throughout the short procedure. - You will be taken into the theatre by your anaesthetic nurse.
+• You will be introduced to your anaesthetic nurse/operating department practitioner (ODP).
+Their role is to make you comfortable throughout the short procedure.

 The Treatment Procedure